Body Flexion

 The Wing Grafts

-Let's Talk Guild forum member GardMan has pointed out that sometime around the Summer of 1974, Guild makers added two "wing" grafts, popsicle-style, to the otherwise unoccupied area of the underside of the soundboard in the upper bout.
+Let's Talk Guild forum member GardMan has pointed out that sometime around the Summer of 1974, Guild guitar makers added two "wing" grafts, popsicle-style, to the otherwise unoccupied area of the underside of the soundboard in the upper bout.
 Depending on make and model, these patches range in size, from a healthy 3/4" width down to a paltry 3/8" wide.

 They run diagonally from the transverse brace near the neck block out toward the centers of the shoulders of the upper bout, resembling outstretched arms or wings (hence the moniker: "wing" brace).
 It is interesting to note that when a soundboard shears along the fretboard extension in one of these guitars, it always happens between the edges of the fretboard extension and these diagonal brace(s).
 Their positioning/placement begs the question: If sufficient force and/or inertia applied to the neck block/upper bout area were to telegraph along these braces and be concentrated at the soundhole, would this not contribute to a shearing of the soundboard along on or both sides of the fretboard, instead of preventing it?
 Regardless, any positive contribution of the wing grafts is questionable, at best.
 But one thing is clear: they are utterly useless at stopping a soundboard shear, as the photo below clearly demonstrates.

-70s Guild Upper Bout Bracing
+1976 Guild Upper Bout Bracing

-Guild Upper Bout Bracing (1976)
+1976 Guild Upper Bout Bracing

 The Neck Block Extension

 During that same Summer of 1974 and the addition of the wing grafts, a design decision was made at Guild to add a small block of wood to the top front of the neck block on 12-string models, forming a ledge or shelf, purposefully extending the neck block.
 In theory, this would add more real estate to glue the soundboard to, well above and beyond what you would expect to find in the traditional 6 string guitar neck block.
 The extra buttressing would potentially aid in resisting the pull of the strings on the headstock and the resultant tendency of the fretboard extension to want to depress the soundboard, pushing it in toward the back of the guitar, as the cantilever of the neck tries to pivot at the body joint, essentially folding the body in half.
 Sounds good, right?
+Except that it didn't prevent the neck block from shifting and the soundboard from shearing.

 At whatever point the neck block suddenly shifted and/or tilted forward, it simply took the section of the soundboard that was glued to it along for the ride, shearing away from the adjacent wood of the soundboard.
 This occurred in spite of all that extra buttressing of the additional ledge added to the neck block, or the support of the transverse brace, or the addition of the wing grafts.